Human Body Year 3 & 4

 Types of teeth

-• Incisors - These are at the front of your mouth.
-These are sharp and help you bite into food.
+• Incisors - These are the sharp teeth at the front of your mouth.
+They help you bite into food, like when you take a bite of an apple.

-• Canines - These are the four sharp teeth next to your incisors.
-There is one in each corner.
-They are pointed and used to tear food
+• Canines - These are the pointed teeth next to your incisors — one in each corner of your mouth.
+They are used for tearing food.

-All of these teeth work together to help us eat and digest food properly.
+All of these teeth work together to help your digestive system do its job properly.

 How well do you brush your teeth?